pnodima/How-to-Create-a-GitHub-Portfolio/README.md

 # 📚 How to Create a GitHub Portfolio

+**Looking to start a GitHub Portfolio and don't know where to start?**
-Hi, I'm Katie! 🙋🏻‍♀️ This is a **fuss-free** guide to create your GitHub portfolio.
+Well, you came to the right place!
+This is designed to be a **super easy to follow** guide to create your GitHub portfolio.

 It's perfect for
 - Beginners in data science looking to showcase samples of work, or projects.